 “It appears that exposures of the Jamoytius Horizon are extremely limited in the area”.

 This looks a lot like the main conclusion given in the summary that has been handled in Part 2.
+This refers to the exposures rather than the fossil bed itself.
 The area they refer to would most likely be the 4km² to the south of Birk Knowes that was surveyed, as there is no other surveyed area mentioned in the report.

 Unfortunately, it is not elaborated here how they arrived at “extremely limited“.
-The exposures are indeed limited in distribution compared to the 4km² area that was surveyed, which is a large area (and the wrong area).
+The exposures are indeed limited in distribution compared to the 4km² area that was surveyed, which is a large densely vegetated area that also happens to be the wrong area.
 But, why say “extremely limited“?
 Two of the exposures are around 25-30 meters wide each, and they are the best part of 10 meters high.

-Before we summarise the conclusions there is some more information of interest.
+Something is very wrong here.
+Before proceeding further there is some more information of interest.
 If the above does not elicit considerable doubts concerning the integrity of SNH and the NMS, then what is mentioned next almost certainly will…

 Part 5: BBC report about the NMS survey results